exustash/jk-pipeline-utils/README.md

  - **Return Value:** the value returned by the setp if any
  - **Example:** an example of the setp usage in a pipeline

+## Testing
+Unit and functional testing will be available soon.

 ## Links
+a list of resources to deep dive into this topic